omeka/Documentation/source/Reference/models/Element.rst

         Checks the following criteria:

-        - Name is not empty.
+        * Name is not empty.
-        - Name does not already exist within the given element set.
+        * Name does not already exist within the given element set.

     .. php:method:: _delete()

+        Delete associated records when deleting the Element.

-        When deleting an element, cascade delete all element texts and item type assignments associated with the element.
+        Cascade delete to all element texts and item type assignments associated with the element.

     .. php:method:: _getElementSetId($elementSetName)

-        Retrieve the element set ID from the name.
+        Get an element set ID from a name.

         :param unknown $elementSetName:
         :returns: int